Tips for Shooting Video That Can Be Heard As Well As Seen…!

 So… A word to the wise is:

-- Always monitor your sound as best you can when you shoot!
+* Always monitor your sound as best you can when you're shooting your footage!

 Tips for Best Possible Audio Quality Reproduction When Shooting with the Camera's Microphone…